Faith Formation for Adults

 - Believing & Belonging (Hospitality Room, Seasonal):

-- Join our senior minister Dr. George Anderson for a seasonal two-week class on what it means to be a Presbyterian, and what it means to be a member of Second Presbyterian Church.
+- Join our ministers George Anderson and Elizabeth Link for a seasonal two-week class on what it means to be a Presbyterian, and what it means to be a member of Second Presbyterian Church.
 This is a great class for visitors and new members!
-Contact Christal Pearson, Engagement Coordinator, with questions.
+Contact Connie Polly, Engagement Coordinator, with questions.

-- Confirm Not Conform for Adults (Location TBD, Fall Series):
+- Confirm Not Conform for Adults (Café, Fall Series):

-- Geared toward the parents of confirmands, this 8-week companion class will parallel parts of what our 8th grade youth will be learning in confirmation this year.
+- Geared toward the parents of confirmands, this short-term companion class will parallel parts of what our youth will be learning in confirmation this year, encouraging conversations at home.
 Participants will be invited to ask questions they have always wanted to ask and explore their faith from an adult perspective.
 The emphasis will be on building an authentic faith, and lessons will cover basics on the Bible, creeds, sacraments, and topics which may have been ignored or lost in the mists of time.

 Midweek